-4. Making the best use of elections
+5. Making the best use of elections

-There are several things that you can do during an election to support the work of The Salvation Army or build relationships with your local political candidates.
+There are a number of things that you can do during an election to support the work of The Salvation Army or build relationships with your local political candidates.
 Please do remember though that when representing The Salvation Army, we must all remain non-party political.